Oscar Branch Colquitt: Politics

 In 1890, Colquitt campaigned in favor of the creation of the Railroad Commission of Texas and vigorously supported the election of Jim Hogg as governor.
 He was elected to the Texas Senate in 1895 and served for four years, authoring several delinquent-tax laws.
 He served as the state revenue agent for the last eight months of 1898 and wrote a report for the special tax commission that was submitted to the legislature in 1900.
 For the 1899 and 1901 legislative sessions, Colquitt worked as a paid lobbyist.
 He was admitted to the bar in 1900, and practiced law when the legislature was not in session.

 He was elected to the railroad commission in 1902, and again in 1908, succeeding John H. Reagan.
 During his two terms on the commission, he "was instrumental in promoting the construction of the Galveston Causeway."

 In 1906, Colquitt ran for governor, but, in part due to his opposition to Prohibition, he failed to win the Democratic nomination.
 He ran again in 1910, still opposing Prohibition, with the slogan "Political Peace and Legislative Rest."
 Although his opponents referred to him as "Little Oscar" for his diminutive stature, Colquitt won both the primary and the general election.
 He was not present for the Democratic convention which nominated him for the position, as his youngest son, Oscar B. III age 4, died in Austin at roughly the same time.

 After taking office, Colquitt resigned his position on the railroad commission and was able to appoint his own successor to the post.
 Prohibitionist Democrats had been elected to a majority in each house of the legislature, and following the election, the public was allowed to vote on whether to enact a statewide prohibition on alcohol sales; this was defeated by 6,000 votes.
-And Colquitt spoke a French a lot during speech of him.